-The earned sick and safe time hours the employee has available, as well as those that have been used in the most recent pay period, must be indicated on the employee's earnings statement that they receive at the end of each pay period.
+The earned sick and safe time hours the employee has available, as well as those that have been used in the most recent pay period, can be determined by looking at the employee's earnings statement that they receive at the end of each pay period.
+For Full-time and Part-time Employees who work 80 or more hours in a Calendar Year, the first 48 hours of YTD Accrued and YTD Taken [PTO, Extended Sick Leave, and/or Personal Leave combined] is designated as ESST (or up to 80 hours if any carryover applies).
+For Temporary, Seasonal, Substitute, and Intermittent Employees who work 80 or more hours in a Calendar Year [employees who do not accrue PTO, Extended Sick Leave, and/or Personal Leave], the ESST accruals will be titled as such and also shown in the YTD Accrued and YTD Taken columns.
 Earned sick and safe time must be paid at the same hourly rate employees earn from employment.
 Employees are not required to seek or find a replacement for their shift to use earned sick and safe time.
 They may use earned sick and safe time for all or part of a shift, depending on their need.